marcoscz1995/MATH-410/README.md

 # MATH-410
 Details of the scripts.
-The codes were executed in R studio.
+The codes were executed in R studio. \n
 1)Filename1 -
 2)